MattZackey/Atari-Reinforcement-Learning/README.md

 # Deep Q-Learning

 ## Overview
 This repository implements the Deep Q-Network (DQN) algorithm applied to the Atari  environment.
 Currently, the results for Breakout are available, but additional games will be added soon.
-The project aims to replicate some of the success achieved by DeepMind in their paper, "Playing Atari with Deep Reinforcement Learning".
+The project aims to replicate some of the success achieved by DeepMind in their paper, "Human-level control through deep reinforcement learning".
 In their work, they showed DQN could learn successful policies directly from raw pixel inputs and achieve human-level performance on a variety of Atari games.
 This repository serves as an exploration of this breakthrough.

 ## Algorithm Details